mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     %}

-The directory structure could apply to either description; `redis` is just a library which allows for interacting with a redis server, but it doesn't specify _which_ server, or _how many_.
-And those are extremely important factors which are definitely reflected in our concept of the program's structure, and yet not in the directory structure. **What the directory structure reflects are the different _kinds_ of components available to use, but it does not reflect how a program will use those components.**
+The directory structure could apply to either description; `redis` is just a library which allows for interaction with a redis server, but it doesn’t specify _which_ or _how many_ servers.
+However, those are extremely important factors that are definitely reflected in our concept of the program’s structure, and not in the directory structure. **What the directory structure reflects are the different _kinds_ of components available to use, but it does not reflect how a program will use those components.**

 ### Global State vs Compartmentalization

 The directory-centric view of structure often leads to the use of global singletons to manage access to external resources like RPC servers and databases.
-In examples 1 and 2 the `redis` library might contain code which looks something like:
+In examples 1 and 2 the `redis` library might contain code which looks something like this:

 ```go
 // A mapping of connection names to redis connections.